DAM Knowledge

 • Enriching assets with custom metadata, such as keywords

-• Version control and history tracking for all media assets
+• Version control, history tracking, and reporting for all media assets

 • Manipulating assets into other forms, such as file type or size